GeneralSparks2002/datapack/README.md

-Survival of the fittest Data Pac
+Survival of the fittest Data Pack